vladgurovich/vladgurovich.github.com/source/_posts/2012-12-03-think-of-selling-on-ebay-using-paypal-think-again.markdown

 ### IS IT REALLY THIS SIMPLE?

 Yes, it is.
-Because both eBay and Paypal provided this fraudster with loopholes all the while collecting hefty fees for their transactions.
+Because both eBay and PayPal provided this fraudster with loopholes all the while collecting hefty fees for their transactions.

 ##### How did eBay enable this fraud to happen:

 * eBay no longer allows sellers to leave negative feedback about buyers.
 This pretty much kills the ability of sellers to warn their fellow sellers of fraudulent buyers

-##### How did Paypal enable this fraud to happen
+##### How did PayPal enable this fraud to happen

-* Paypal advertises confidence-inspiring Seller Protection without highlighting lack of coverage for ß"merchandise not as describe" or providing solutions to this issue
+* PayPal advertises confidence-inspiring Seller Protection without highlighting lack of coverage for "merchandise not as describe" or providing solutions to this issue
-* Paypal doesnt enforce the buyer to return the item in case of "merchandise as described"
+* PayPal doesn't require the buyer to return the item in case of "merchandise as described"
-* Paypal doesnt allow the seller to contact the buyers credit card issuer in order to try to dispute the chargeback directly
+* PayPal doesn't allow the seller to contact the buyers credit card issuer in order to try to dispute the chargeback directly

 ### Conclusion

-**EBAY/PAYPAL SELLER PROTECTION IS WORTHLESS.** If youre thinking of selling an expensive item on eBay, think again.
+**eBay/PayPal SELLER PROTECTION IS WORTHLESS.** If you're thinking of selling an expensive item on eBay, think again.
 There is virtually no protection against "NOT AS DESCRIBED" chargebacks for you.

 Your only chance of collecting the money is to file a police report at the location where you delivered your item, try to confirm the identity of the perpetrator and to file a small claim in order to collect it.
-Neither Paypal nor Ebay will help you with it.
+Neither PayPal nor eBay will help you with it.

 ##### TLDR:

-I sold iPhone 5 on Ebay to a fraudster that issued "ITEM NOT AS DESCRIBED" chargebacks against me and 3 other sellers and won. eBay/Paypal did not cover me under Seller Protection and did very little to dispute the chargebacks or to force the buyer to send it back.
+I sold iPhone 5 on eBay to a fraudster that issued "ITEM NOT AS DESCRIBED" chargebacks against me and 3 other sellers and won. eBay/PayPal did not cover me under Seller Protection and did very little to dispute the chargebacks or to force the buyer to send it back.

-Im out of nearly a thousand dollars(after ebay fees) and the iPhone while the fraudulent buyer is enjoying his FREE iPhone from me and 3 other sellers and both Paypal and Ebay do collect fees from these fraudulent transactions that they do not help with resolving.
+Im out of nearly a thousand dollars(after eBay fees) and the iPhone while the fraudulent buyer is enjoying his FREE iPhone from me and 3 other sellers and both PayPal and eBay do collect fees from these fraudulent transactions that they do not help with resolving.

 Discuss this on [HackerNews](http://news.ycombinator.com/item?id=4867484)

 ##### Update

 *Thanks for all the supporters that helped this blog post go viral on both HackerNews and Twitter.
-Both executive team office and Developer Evangelists at Paypal, as well as investigators from eBay have reached out to me in order to resolve this case.
+Both executive team office and Developer Evangelists at PayPal, as well as investigators from eBay have reached out to me in order to resolve this case.
 Please read my [Post-Mortem](http://codenerdz.com/blog/2012/12/05/post-mortem-outcry-of-the-crowd/) post, where I outline my experiences once this story became highly visible.*